VISEGRAD BLOG: Corruption still rots Central Europe from the head

 It has also established a dedicated Whistleblower Protection Office, a Supreme Administrative Court, and has increased the transparency of appointments, tenders and beneficial ownership.

-“[Before] we knew that corruption scandals involving politicians never got investigated,” Aktualne.sk investigative reporter Martin Turcek told me last month – journalists uncovered scandals that were then simply hidden by the police.
+“[Before] we knew that corruption scandals involving politicians never got investigated,” Aktuality.sk investigative reporter Martin Turcek told me last month – journalists uncovered scandals that were then simply hidden by the police.
 Now he says the police are finding the scandals first.
 “This development is unprecedented.”

 Turcek says that the anti-corruption drive has revealed the scale of the problem was much bigger than feared.
 “It is beyond journalists’ imaginations and we have not seen half of it yet.”